 As a member of the Marathon Family Health Team, the registered dietitian is contributing to health promotion and illness prevention strategies, and developing specialized nutrition therapy and rehabilitation / support strategies to address specific nutrition-related illnesses.
-Pearl Giuliano is our Registered Dietitian.
+Michelle Stevens is our Registered Dietitian.

 Registered Nurses and Registered Practical Nurses: The practice of nursing is the promotion of health and the assessment of, the provision of care for, and the treatment of health conditions by supportive, preventive, therapeutic, palliative and rehabilitative means in order to attain or maintain optimal function (Nursing Act 1991 c.32 s.3).

 All nursing practice is grounded on the principles of primary health care.
 Registered nurses are able to autonomously meet the nursing care needs of clients whose needs are not well defined / established or are changing.
 Registered Nurses are accountable for their own professional practice.

 Registered practical nurses can independently care for clients whose care needs are well defined and the health condition is well controlled.
 Registered Practical Nurse’s are responsible for their own professional practice.
 Candace Gendron and Shannon Blake are our Registered Nurses.
 Ada Parsons and Faith Twance are our Registered Practical Nurses.